Geniools/Project-6.1/README.md

    ```

+*Note:* If you use the ``example_local_settings.py`` file, you must change the SQL credentials to match your database
+configuration.
+Other settings can be left as they are.

 5. In your favourite terminal, navigate to the project folder containing the manage.py file (``Project6.1/src/``)
    and run the following commands: